davidRvitores/ImprovingModelChoice/README.md

 For the real data examples:

--  Load the libraries MASS and pdfCluster must be loaded, and also the Cancer RNA-Seq Data Set, which can be downloaded from https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq#
+-  Load the libraries MASS and pdfCluster, and also the Cancer RNA-Seq Data Set, which can be downloaded from https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq#

 - Run the workflow archive: realDataWorkflow.R